julienblin/rx-async-event/README.md

 ## Objectives

-This is a small helper library to help manage loading and loaded states for Angular applications.
+This is a small helper library to help manage processing and processed states for Angular applications.
 It allows encapsulation of either a promise or an observable, and emits standardized life cycle events:
 - init
-- loading
+- processing
-- loaded
+- processed
 - error

 As a side benefit, it also manages errors so that they bubble up in a managed way (instead of crashing the application).